Adit1414/AP-Assignment2-2023051/README.md

 ### Key Classes
 - TA: Inherits from Student and adds methods for assisting professors with grading.
-- Professor: Can view feedback and manage courses and grades.
-- Admin: Manages overall system operations.

 ---

-## 3. Robust Exception Handling for Course Registration and Login (20 marks)
+## 3. Robust Exception Handling for Course Registration and Login

 ### Concept
 *Exception Handling* is used to ensure that the system gracefully handles errors and abnormal conditions.